cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 These instructions are represented by `rotate()`, `translate()`, `scale()` and `reset()` functions.
 By issuing `reset(); rotate(90); translate(0, -176);` it is possible to rotate the output by 90 degrees counterclockwise when drawing to the large display.

 Figuring out the correct transformations isn't always easy.
-Issuing incorrect ones may result into all the output being drawn off-screen, which is then difficult to diagnose.
+Issuing incorrect ones may result in all the output being drawn off-screen, which might be challenging to diagnose.
 For this reason, the following system functions are defined:

 * `rotateLeftLarge()`, `rotateRightLarge()`, `upsideDownLarge()`: ensures the output to the large display will be rotated left, right or upside down by issuing `reset()`, `rotate()` and `translate()` as needed.
 * `flipVerticalLarge()`, `flipHorizontalLarge()`: flips output to the large display vertically or horizontally.